What matters: it's time to talk more seriously about food supply

 Food, food everywhere, but not a bite to eat – Maintain the supply chain while keeping farm workers and meat cutters, as well as packers and truck drivers and warehouse workers and grocers and cashiers, health is a priority.

 Another problem is finding ways to provide food to consumers, now that restaurants, office canteens, school cafeterias and so many other places where people used to go out to eat are closed.
-The current situation is as follows: farmers food dumping
+The current situation is this: farmers are throwing away food, including milk, even as people get more and more desperate and the lines are growing in food banks.

 “It’s a series of cascading events that disrupts the entire food chain,” said Tom Vilsack, former Iowa governor who was secretary of agriculture during the Obama administration, in an interview with CNN on Monday.
 “You start ending school meal programs, closed universities, closed food services, tourism and hotels are low occupancy and at the end of the day you have a huge amount of the overall food supply in front be redirected. “